threedworld-mit/tdw/Documentation/python/proc_gen/arrangements/side_table.md

   - The side table's (x, z) positional coordinates are offset by a factor; see `SideTable.DEPTH_FACTOR` and `SIDE_TABLE.LENGTH_FACTOR`.
 - The side table will have a rectangular arrangement of objects on top of it.
   - The objects are chosen randomly; see `SideTable.ON_TOP_OF["side_table"]`.
-  - The objects are positioned in a rectangular grid on the table with random positional perturbations.
+  - The objects are positioned in a rectangular grid on the table with random rotations and positional perturbations; see: `SideTable.CELL_SIZE`, `SideTable.CELL_DENSITY`, `SideTable.WIDTH_SCALE`, and `SideTable.DEPTH_SCALE`.
-  - The objects have random rotations (0 to 360 degrees).
 - The side table is non-kinematic.

 ***